-The countertops are covered with slab granite.
+COUNTERTOPS The countertops are covered with slab quartz.
 The counter tops are properly installed and are in good condition.

-The finish on the kitchen cabinets is slightly worn.
-The cabinets are otherwise in good condition.
+CABINETS The finish on the kitchen cabinets is slightly worn.
+The cabinets are otherwise in good over the stove.
+The vent is ducted to the exterior.
+The vent fan is properly installed and is performing its intended function.

-The floor is covered with ceramic tile.
-The floor is properly installed and is in good condition.
+FLOORING MATERIAL The floor is covered with hardwood.
+The floor is properly installed and is in good